fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 In my previous post, I wrote about how collaborative filtering works and went through a simple example implementation using the Surprise package in python.
 Continuing on with that topic, I wanted to explore an alternative approach to this problem that uses neural networks.

 Recall that our previous approach was essentially about creating a matrix that maps users and items.
 This matrix is made up of previously known ratings from users.
 In our example, the items were movies and the ratings were scores from 0.5 to 5.0.
 Since not all users have watched all movies, the matrix in question is very sparse.
-The goal, then, is to attempt find a solution that fills in the gaps.
+The goal, then, is to attempt to find a solution that fills in the gaps.

 Using matrix factorization and singular value decomposition is just one approach to solving this problem.
 Another approach involves using neural networks, or more accurately multi-layer perceptrons or "MLPs".

 # The MovieLens Dataset

 To demonstrate how this works, I am again using the MovieLens 100k dataset that consists of users, movies and rankings.
 Neural networks similar to the one in this example are frequently referred to as "deep learning", but IMO it really is not.
-The neural network in this example is very shallow... though similar networks can be quite "wide".
+As we will see below, the network in use here has only a few layers.
+Deep learning networks typically have dozens or more layers and lots of parameters.
+For example, Yolo V8 has 53 convolutional layers alone, and GPT3.5 has 96 layers and 175B trainable parameters.
+These types of networks are DEEP!
+As we will see, the neural network in this example is very basic and very shallow.

 # Network Structure

-To understand how the network is structured, let's start with a simple example.
+To understand how the network is structured, let's start with a simple diagram.
 The following diagram was created from the torchviz packaged.
 We can see that the network starts with two main sets of inputs, user_factors and item_factors.

 ![Simple Network Architecture]({{ site.url }}/images/dlrm_simple_network.jpg)

 The key thing to understand here is that an initial "embedding" is taking place in order to feed information into the network.
 This is done by creating a mapping from a given user and an embedding vector of some length.
 In the case of my code for the movie example, the embedding vectors have a length of 20.
 Initially, the values of the embedding vectors are randomized.
 As the network continues to train, back propagation is used to update these values.
-What results is that the embedding vectors start to understand the "latent structure" hidden in the data.
+As training progresses, the embedding vectors start to "understand the latent structure" hidden in the data.

 As with the previous example with collaborative filtering, this approach also suffers from the "cold-start problem."
 The cold-start problem refers to the difficult of providing accurate recommendations for new or "cold" users that have limited historical data.
 (Yes...
 I did lift that from ChatGPT.)
 Simply put, in order for us to do inference, we are going to have to have trained our model on at least some information for a given user and item.

 # Introducing Factor Biases

 One of the challenges in building models like this is that users and items can suffer from biases.
 For example, one user might be particularly generous in their rankings compared to others.
-Or, certain items may have been reviewed more times than others.  in the paper "Factorization Meets the Neighborhood: a Multifaceted Collaborative Filtering Model."
+Or, certain items may have been reviewed more times than others.
+In the paper "Factorization Meets the Neighborhood: a Multifaceted Collaborative Filtering Model."
 (Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining (KDD '08), pp. 426-434.
 DOI: 10.1145/1401890.1401944), author Yehuda Koren presents a way to deal with this situation by introducing a vector for user and item biases.
 The addition of these bias vectors can be seen in the next diagram.

 ![Simple Network Architecture]({{ site.url }}/images/dlrm_simple_network_with_biases.jpg)

 Note that the bias vectors are of length 1.
-They are basically a trained value that increases or reduces the overall predictions simply by adding the values to the prediction.
+They are basically a trained value that boosts or discounts the overall value of the prediction for a given user and item.
 Like the embedding vectors, these values are updated as the network gets trained.

 # Some Code